WetHat/rss-tracker/test-vault/.obsidian/plugins/rss-tracker/Templates/RSS Topic.md

 		f.feed,
 		dvjs.hashtagLine(f)
 	]) === 0) {
-		dv.paragraph("No items for this topic.")
+		dv.paragraph("No articles for this topic.")
 	}
 dv.paragraph("From: " + dvjs.fromTags(topic));
 ~~~